curiousmarkingsco/appSage/app/js/editor/components/README.md

 #### 5.2 HTML Initializers

-Utilize the built-in initializer that is called both on the editor and the live page where the form does not and will not exist.
+Seen in both the editor and more importantly standing alone in the live view: Utilize the built-in initializer that is called both on the editor and the live page where the form does not and will not exist.

 ```js
 function initializeExistingComponents(container, componentName) {